ITfoxtec/FoxIDs/docs/users-upload.md

 *This will grant the seed tool full access to your tenant, for least privileges please see [API access rights](control.md#api-access-rights).*

-1. Login to your tenant
+1. Login to your tenant (in self-hosted the main tenant)
 2. Select the **master** environment (in the top centre environment selector)
 3. Select the **Applications** tab
 4. Click **New Application**